DIY School Years Photo Frame

 Trim all of your photos, and then lay them out on your frame until you are happy with the layout.

 Use either a stencil or freehand text on top of your frame.
-I wanted mine to be more inspirational than just pointing out that the photos were from school years past (my son is in college now), so wrote ‘look how far you’ve come’ on the front, and then added the school grades and years on the back.
+I wanted mine to be more inspirational than just pointing out that the photos were from school years past (my son is in college now), so I wrote ‘look how far you’ve come’ on the front, and then added the school grades and years on the back.

-You will need to paint a couple of coats, set aside to dry, and then using spray adhesive add your photos to the frame.
+You will need to paint a couple of coats, set aside to dry, and then, using spray adhesive, add your photos to the frame.

 Now they’ll have these wonderful memories for years to come that they can show their own children one day.